-DRIVING SAFETY Driving safety is important too, and carjacking is not unprecedented.
+DRIVING SAFETY Driving safety is important, too, and carjacking is not unprecedented.
 Question your rental agency about personal safety, and ask for a traveler-safety brochure when you pick up your car.
 Obtain written directions-or a map with the route clearly marked-from the agency showing how to get to your destination.
 And, if possible, arrive and depart during daylight hours.

 If you drive off a highway and end up in a dodgy-looking neighborhood, leave the area as quickly as possible.
 If you have an accident, even on the highway, stay in your car with the doors locked until you assess the situation or until the police arrive.
 If you're bumped from behind on the street or are involved in a minor accident with no injuries, and the situation appears to be suspicious, motion to the other driver to follow you.
 Never get out of your car in such situations.
 Go directly to the nearest police precinct, well-lit service station, or 24-hour store.
-You may want to look into renting a cellphone on a short-term basis.
-One recommended wireless rental company is InTouch USA (@ 800/872-7626; www.intouchusa.com).
+Keep your cellphone with you, or if you find you don't have coverage with your own phone, consider buying a cheap pay-as-you-go phone, or rent one.
+One recommended wireless rental company is InTouch USA (© 800/872-7626; www.intouchusa.com).

 Park in well-lit and well-traveled areas whenever possible.
-Always keep your car doors locked, whether the vehicle is attended or unattended.
+Keep your car doors locked, whether the vehicle is attended or unattended.
 Never leave any packages or valuables in sight.
 If someone attempts to rob you or steal your car, don't try to resist the thief/carjacker.
-Report the incident to the police department immediately by calling © 911.
+Report the incident to the police department immediately by calling (C) 911.